mrowe/twitter2evernote/README.md

 # twitter2evernote

-Read a Twitter archive CSV file and write an Evernote export file.
+Read a Twitter archive and write an Evernote export file.

 ## Installation